lee-borlace/SafetyDiscussions/readme.md

 Other decisions :
 - Web app not a Windows Universal, iPad iOS app etc.
 - JS generated from Typescript for maximum maintainability and limiting bugs.
-- SharePoint add-in rather than general Office 365 add-in as it is easy to provision required list.
+- SharePoint add-in rather than general Office 365 add-in as it is easy to provision required list for PoC.